Are you ready for a super-duper secretive social media plan template that you always wanted, but were didn’t know what the plan should include?

 Social Media Plan Template Budget

-On average, I will spend around $200 per month on business expenses relating to social media.
+On average, I spend around $200 per month on business expenses relating to social media.
 This does not include any extras that I might need on a monthly basis.
 For example, I just bought some WP themes.
 One of them cost $99.
 It is an investment in my business to do more.

 Social Media Plan Template Testing